nnellans/python-guide/README.md

 - The values in a Set can be of different types, if you wish
 - The values in a Set can not be duplicated, they must be unique
-- The values in a Set are not ordered, they do not have indexes
+- The values in a Set are not ordered, and therefore do not have indexes
 - The values in a Set can not be changed.
 However, values can be added, or removed

 ### Dictionary `dict`